 The OHCAO Registry provides a unique dataset of process and outcome variables for cardiac arrest.
 The value of this information can be strengthened by linking data collected by ambulance services to data collected from hospitals.
 The key to successful data linkage is the collection of NHS number by Ambulance Services.
 Linkage of OHCAO data with Hospital Episode Statistics (HES), Intensive Care National Audit and Research Centre (intensive care interventions) and cardiac interventions (PCI and implantable defibrillators) will allow future evaluation of system characteristics and patient outcomes across health settings (Figure 3).

-NICE has accredited the process used by Resuscitation Council (UK) to produce its Guidelines development Process Manual.
+NICE has accredited the process used by Resuscitation Council UK to produce its Guidelines development Process Manual.
 Accreditation is valid for 5 years from March 2015.
-More information on accreditation can be viewed at www.nice.org.uk/accreditation
+More information on accreditation can be viewed at https://www.nice.org.uk/about/what-we-do/accreditation.

 - Nolan JP, Hazinski MF, Aicken R, et al. Part I. Executive Summary: 2015 International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations.
 Resuscitation 2015;95:e1–e32.